Romance languages: Fall of the Eastern Roman Empire

 Meanwhile, large-scale migrations into the Eastern Roman Empire started with the Goths and continued with Huns, Avars, Bulgars, Slavs, Pechenegs, Hungarians and Cumans.
 The invasions of Slavs were the most thoroughgoing, and they partially reduced the Romanic element in the Balkans.
 The invasion of the Turks and conquest of Constantinople in 1453 marked the end of the empire.

 The surviving local Romance languages were Dalmatian and Common Romanian.

 Early Romance

 Over the course of the fourth to eighth centuries, local changes in phonology, morphology, syntax and lexicon accumulated to the point that the speech of any locale was noticeably different from that of another.
 In principle, differences between any two lects increased the more they were separated geographically, reducing easy mutual intelligibility between speakers of distant communities.
-Clear evidence of some levels of change is found in the Reichenau Glosses, an eighth-century compilation of about 1,200 words from the fourth-century Vulgate of Jerome that had changed in phonological form or were no longer normally used, along with their eighth-century equivalents in proto-Franco-Provençal.
+Clear evidence of some levels of change is found in the Reichenau Glossary, an eighth-century compilation of about 1,200 words from the fourth-century Vulgate of Jerome that had changed in phonological form or were no longer normally used, along with their eighth-century equivalents in proto-Franco-Provençal.
 The following are some examples with reflexes in several modern Romance languages for comparison: